packit/packit.dev/content/packit-as-a-service/_index.md

 5. Install the "Packit-as-a-Service" on all repositories or to certain repositories

 Once installed, you will see the "Packit-as-a-Service" GitHub application in your project settings.
-In the left sidebar, click "Integration & services" and you will see the apllication displayed there.
+In the left sidebar, click "Integration & services" and you will see the application displayed there.

 ### Add .packit.yaml configuration file